 Rajac is a narrowly built village with about 100 inhabitants, built between hills full of vineyards on one side and the Timok river on the other.
 Locals use this beautiful river as a location to gather and have fun together throughout the summer.
 In the past, Rajac had a cinema, a pastry shop, a butcher, a bakery... and all the land was in vineyards.
 Today, there are much fewer Rajčans, but most of them are still engaged in traditional viticulture and every house in the village has its own winery on the hill.

 There is a saying in this area that there are two villages in Rajac, one where people live and the other where wine lives.
 Wine lives in wine cellars, houses that are centuries old and built of special stone from the Jurassic period, and whose construction method and history belong to the cultural heritage of this region.
 Wine tourism is one of the most important sources of income in this region.
-In Rajac wineries you can taste, buy wine and see how it is produced according to traditional methods, without the use of electric machines, only with the power of your own hands and the skill known to the old masters of this craft.
+In Rajac wineries you can taste, buy wine, and see how it is produced according to traditional methods, without the use of electric machines, only with the power of your own hands and the skill known to the old masters of this craft.
 Here, it is not unusual to welcome the dawn and send the sun away with good food and excellent wine.
 You can find out more about the cellars, their history and purpose under the column of the same name on our website.

 Above Pimnica, at 160-250 meters above sea level, there are the famous Rajac vineyards.
-The specific climate of this region, with very hot summers and cold winters, favors the cultivation of fruit crops, and especially viticulture, for which this region is widely known.
+The specific climate of this region, with very hot summers and cold winters, favours the cultivation of fruit crops, and especially viticulture, for which this region is widely known.
 The climate has the greatest influence on the quality of the wines from Rajac and Negotin, and the wines from this region have a unique taste and as such can be compared to the best European wines.
 Visitors can walk along the vineyard trails, tour the vineyards and participate in the grape harvest.
 The tourist offer is completed by the event 'Saint Trifun', which takes place on February 14.
-On the day of St. Tryphon - the patron saint of winegrowers - in Rajac, for centuries, all business began with the consecration and cutting of the vineyards.
+On the day of St. Tryphon - the patron saint of winegrowers - in Rajac, for centuries, all business on this day began with the consecration and cutting of the vineyards.

 Going through eastern Serbia, you will have the feeling that you are traveling through time.
 Wherever you go - from the mighty Djerdap to the beautiful villages around Lake Bujanovac - some interesting things await you.
 More than anywhere else in Serbia, reality and legend mix here.
 Large rivers have always determined people's lives with their flows.
-The natural terraces by the Danube, as well as the fertile and healthy land, caused communities to settle along its shores, engaged in fishing, planting orchards - and especially vineyards.
+The natural terraces by the Danube, as well as the fertile and healthy land, caused communities to settle along its banks, engaged in fishing, planting orchards - and especially vineyards.
 The story of this part of Serbia begins a long time ago with Lepenski Vir where prehistoric people built their homes.
 And the archaeological sites of Eastern Serbia, like this one, are the most significant sites in our country - Lepenski Vir, Trajan's Tablet and Trajan's Bridge, Diana, Felix Romuliana, Viminacium, Soko Grad, Fetislam.
 In Roman times, Viminacium was the capital of the province of Upper Moesia from the 2nd to the 4th century, and Felix Romuliana (today under UNESCO protection) was the residence of the Roman emperor Galerius.
 Trajan's road ran along the Danube, and this Roman emperor also built a stone bridge over the Danube, the remains of which, as well as Trajan's tablet, are located near Kladovo.
 As many as 17 Roman emperors were born or lived on the territory of today's Serbia.
 Among them was the famous Emperor Constantine.
 The Romans also discovered a wealth of mineral water sources in this area, so they started building pools, wells and sanatoriums for their legionnaires.
 Medicinal springs and medicinal herbs, together with the nature that surrounds them, enabled the treatment of the sick, which is how the Soko Spa (along with the Vrnjačka Spa, the largest spa in Serbia), as well as the smaller Ždrelo Spa, were created.
 From the medieval period, the fortresses Ram, Smederevo Fortress (in the 15th century the capital of Serbia), Golubačka (at the very entrance to Đerdap) and Fetislam remain on the Danube.
 Findings from the excavations of Timacum Minus in the immediate vicinity of Knjaževac indicate that viticulture in this region was nurtured even in Roman times.
-A statue of Dionysus, the god of wine in ancient Rome, was excavated in this locality, while in the records of ancient writers from the 3rd and 4th centuries, the Knjaževci region was described as a place of wine-growing.
+A statue of Dionysus, the god of wine in ancient Rome, was excavated in this locality, while in the records of ancient writers from the 3rd and 4th centuries, the Knjaževci region was described as a area of wine-growing.
 There are also testimonies related to the stay of the Romans in these areas: Trajan's tablet and the remains of Trajan's bridge, Viminacium near Kostolac, Felix Romuliana's palace near Zaječar.
 The Golubac fortress will introduce you to the Middle Ages, and the Fetislam fortress to the time of the Ottomans.

 The mystique of Eastern Serbia attracts visitors, especially in autumn, because this region is known for its good wine, cultural and historical sights, and natural beauty.
 And all this seasoned with the mystique of Wallachian magic, legends, unusual customs such as gold panning in Pec and kitsch houses of residents who moved to Western Europe in the second half of the last century in search of a better life make this region unique in Serbia.
 It is difficult to say whether eastern Serbia is richer in cultural and historical monuments or natural beauty.
 The Danube River with the Djerdap Gorge, one of the most beautiful in Europe, gives this area its stamp.
 Caves open for tourist visits, Silver Lake for hot summer days and, of course, the still undiscovered pearl - the canyon of the Vratna River - complete the treasury of natural beauties.
-Numerous rural households in the vicinity of Donji Milanovac, Kladovo, Golupec, Majdanpek and Negotin that deal with rural tourism will make sure that you are comfortable as well as interesting.
+Numerous rural households in the vicinity of Donji Milanovac, Kladovo, Golupec, Majdanpek and Negotin that deal with rural tourism will make sure that you are comfortable as well as entertained.

 Eastern Serbia is a unique training ground for adventure and active tourism, thanks to the excellence of its mountain landscapes and its numerous watercourses, which also have numerous spas where you can relax and enjoy the beauty of untouched nature.